 Sam is Charley's friend and psychiatrist.
 He is the chapter's most interesting character because he changes the most.

 - Sceptic at first.
-He diagnoses the sighting as a waking-dream wish fulfilment, gives Charley a clinical name for the phenomenon, and explains the modern stresses.
+He calls the sighting a waking-dream wish fulfilment and explains the modern stresses.

 - Hidden wish.
-The letter reveals he too had a long-held private wish - the hay, feed and grain business.
-The professional sceptic was carrying the same dream as the patient.
+The letter reveals his own long-held dream, the hay, feed and grain business; the sceptic carried the same wish as the patient.

 - Pioneer of escape.
-He out-prepares the amateur - withdraws eight hundred dollars (more than twice Charley's three hundred) in old-style currency, and disappears without telling anyone.
+He withdraws eight hundred dollars, twice Charley's three hundred, in old-style currency and disappears.

 The chapter is built around five recurring markers.
-Tagging each by its meaning gives instant 1-mark MCQ recall and adds analytical depth to long answers.
+Tagging each by its meaning aids MCQ recall and adds depth to long answers.

-- Escape from a world of insecurity and stress.
-Finney's third level is the chapter's image for the universal mid-century wish to step out of the present.
-The modern stresses Charley names - insecurity, fear, war, worry, stress - are the trigger; the third level is the answer.
+- Escape from insecurity and stress.
+The third level is Finney's image for the mid-century wish to step out of the present.
+The stresses Charley names, insecurity, fear, war, worry, stress, are the trigger; the third level is the answer.

 - Fantasy versus reality.
-The story keeps the reader poised between the psychiatric reading (the third level is a wish-shaped hallucination) and the plot reading (the third level is real and Sam went there).
-Finney never decides; the reader weighs the evidence.
+The story keeps the reader between the psychiatric reading (a wish-shaped hallucination) and the plot reading (the third level is real and Sam went there).
+Finney never decides.

 - Intersection of time and space.
-A station is already a place where time and space converge.
-Finney chooses Grand Central precisely because the symbolism is built in.
-The third level opens not to a different platform but to a different year.
+A station is already where time and space converge.
+Grand Central opens not to a different platform but to a different year.

 - Philately and the past.
-Stamps are the chapter's evidence box.
-The first-day cover preserved by Charley's grandfather is the chapter's central piece of evidence.
-Philately functions as portable history - the postmark is a small piece of historical truth.
+Stamps are the chapter's evidence box; the first-day cover is portable history, a small piece of historical truth.

 | # | Scene | Key Detail |